LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 The default web server configuration for Lasso Server will direct all paths beginning with :file:`/lasso9` to Lasso Server.
 This is the default method for accessing LassoApps over the web, though the configuration can be modified for other situations or server requirements.
-See the section on :ref:`server configuration <lassoapps-server-configuration>` below.
+See the section :ref:`lassoapps-server-configuration` for more information.

 Resources